lyndseypadget/PlaidSheets/README.md

 Of course, it must be a Google Sheet that you have access to.
 If you have several Google accounts, ensure you use the same account consistently throughout this process.

-The range indicates the columns that will be appended to.
-Whichever row has data, this new data will be written right after that.
+The new row(s) provided will be written (appended) to the spreadsheet, right after the last row of data.

 #### Other values